 egress

-crabbox egress start --id blue-lobster --profile discord
+crabbox egress start --id blue-lobster --profile slack

 crabbox egress status --id blue-lobster